 The lights are not quite bright enough for us to comfortably read a book.
 The text on the unit is TINY so those of us with reading challenges might need a magnifying glass to read it.

 Tuning for AM, FM, and shortwave is manual and you need to practice to use it well.
 It does not broadcast radio, or include Bluetooth or MP3 player features.

-NOTE: For shortwave reception, it is recommended to use built-in or AA batteries because the adaptor generates noises that will interfere with the reception.
+NOTE: For shortwave reception, it is recommended to use built-in or AA batteries because the adapter generates noise that will interfere with the reception.

 Kaito KA500 Antenna

 The fixed telescoping antenna for the KA500 is not awesome.
 If you want to receive Shortwave you will need a longer antenna.

 The Kaito T-1 radio Antenna is an optional rollup a 23ft 3.5mm jack antenna.
-The antenna does work.
+The antenna does work (we tested it).
 Note there are other 3.5mm jack antennas and any should work.